 (b) if there is for the time being no day so fixed — 3 months before the start of the next financial year.

-[Section 20 amended by No. 77 of 2006 s.
+[Section 20 amended: No. 77 of 2006 s.
 10.]

 21. Period to which strategic development plan relates

 A strategic development plan is to cover a forecast period of 5 years or a lesser period agreed with the Minister.